capstanlqc/ttt_docs/docs/tools/omegat/win64-jre-signed-build.md

 	```
 Defining `pkcs11cert` and `winCodesignTimestampUrl` is not necessary.

-7. Kindly ask Gradle to build OmegaT from source and bundle it with the JRE you downloaded into a Windows setup package:
+8. Kindly ask Gradle to build OmegaT from source and bundle it with the JRE you downloaded into a Windows setup package:
 	```
 	$ ./gradlew winJRE64Signed
 	```

+> The above command would be `./gradlew winJRE64` without code signing.

 ### Result

 If the process works, the installer will be saved in folder `./build/distributions`: